springload/draftail/docs/CONTRIBUTING.md

 - In the CHANGELOG, update documentation links to point at the correct version.
 - Update the version number in `package.json` and `package-lock.json`, following semver.
 - Make a PR and squash merge it.
-- Back on master with the PR merged, follow the instructions below.
+- Back on the main branch with the PR merged, follow the instructions below.

 ```sh
 npm run dist